wrf/lavaLampPlot/README.md

 ## Overview
 This includes a few scripts to generate a "lava lamp" plot of kmer coverage separated by GC content of the kmers.
 This is a heat-map of frequency of reads or kmers with a particular coverage and GC content, giving a sense of the coverage of the target species and any symbionts or contaminants.

-Such plots are usually sufficient to reveal heterozygosity or the presence of symbionts with very different GC content than the host.
+Such plots were intended for use on metagenomic data ([whole-genome shotgun](https://www.ncbi.nlm.nih.gov/genbank/metagenome/), not amplicon), and can be generated with raw data, meaning that no assembly or other processing of the reads is needed.
+This is usually sufficient to reveal heterozygosity (for eukaryotes) or the presence of symbionts with very different GC content than the host, and instruct whether to even use the data or not.
+For instance, distinct "spots" suggest an good extraction, while a smear would suggest that there were some biases in the extraction or sequencing and that assembly may be highly problematic.

 Below is an example plot from *Hydra vulgaris* [SRR1032106](http://www.ncbi.nlm.nih.gov/sra/SRX378887) using a kmer of 31.
 The putative symbiont is visible in the plot with a high GC content.
 The second plot counts based on GC of the full read and median coverage kmers in that read, rather than the kmers alone.